MrunaliSutar/Power-Bi-Dashboard/README.md

-Created a Power BI dashboard to analyze social media engagement metrics and trends.
-Presented insights on audience behavior to enhance content strategy and maximize reach.
+Designed an interactive Power BI dashboard to analyse sales performance and trends.
+Integrated sales data from multiple sources and performed data cleaning and transformation using Power Query.
+Created DAX measures to calculate key performance indicators (KPIs) such as revenue, profit margins, and sales growth.